Guidance for the pharmaceutical industry on applying for an authorisation to manufacture veterinary medicines.

 You must be a ManA holder to carry out any of the following manufacturing or assembling activities for an authorised veterinary medicine:

 any process carried out in the course of making the medicine except for dissolving or dispersing the product in, or diluting or mixing it with some other substance used as a vehicle for the purpose of administering it

 enclosing the medicine in a container which is labelled before it is sold or supplied (primary packing)

-labelling the container (where the medicine is already enclosed in the container in which it is to be sold or supplied ie. secondary packing) before the medicine is sold or supplied; this includes the over-labelling of medicines
+labelling the container where the medicine is already enclosed in the container in which it is to be sold or supplied (secondary packing) before the medicine is sold or supplied; this includes the over-labelling of medicines

 importing veterinary medicine from a non-EU or European Economic Area (EEA) country and subsequently releasing the medicine to the market (batch certification)

-preparing, dividing up, changing packaging or presentation where this is done solely for retail supply, by or under the supervision of a veterinary surgeon or pharmacist (except for breaking bulk for steriles, which a pharmacist may not do) in a registered veterinary practice premises or pharmacy (except a pharmacist may not break the immediate packaging of sterile products)
+prepare, divide up, change the packaging or presentation of a veterinary medicine where this is done solely for retail supply, by or under the supervision of a veterinary surgeon or pharmacist in a registered veterinary practice premises or pharmacy (except a pharmacist may not break the immediate packaging of sterile products)

-manufacturing veterinary medicines for administration for research purposes in accordance with an Animal Test Certificate (ATC) or a licence issued under the Animals (Scientific Procedures) Act (A(SP)A) 1986
+manufacture a veterinary medicine for administration for research purposes in accordance with an Animal Test Certificate (ATC) or a licence issued under the Animals (Scientific Procedures) Act (A(SP)A) 1986

 Duties of the ManA holder